 Don't try to make this elegant soup with Halloween pumpkins.
-Instead, try kabocha squash, or Cinderella or cheese pumpkins, often available in autumn at farm stands and specialty markets.
+Try kabocha squash, Cinderella, or cheese pumpkins.

-3. Working in batches, purée pumpkin in a blender until smooth.
-Return purée to pot over medium-low heat, add mussels, season to taste with salt and pepper, and heat until warm (do not boil).
+- Working in batches, puree pumpkin in a blender until smooth.
+Return puree to pot over medium-low heat, add mussels, season to taste with salt and pepper, and heat until warm (do not boil).
 Serve in warmed soup bowls, and garnish with parsley.